TTL & Expiration Handling in Web Push

 - Zero-Trust Log Rotation: Configure log aggregation pipelines (e.g., Vector, Fluentd) to scrub push payload contents after

 TTL + 24h.
 Retain only anonymized delivery status codes and timestamps. - VAPID Encryption Enforcement: Never dispatch unencrypted payloads.
-VAPID ensures only the target service worker can decrypt the message, preventing intermediary TTL manipulation or payload inspection.
+RFC 8291 end-to-end encryption ensures only the target service worker can decrypt the message.

 - Audit TTL Overrides: Restrict TTL modification to authorized service accounts.
 Log all programmatic TTL changes with

-actor_id,previous_value,new_value, andtimestampfor regulatory audits. - Disable Custom Bypass Endpoints: Remove any internal APIs that allow
+actor_id,previous_value,new_value, andtimestampfor regulatory audits. - Disable Infinite Expiration: Remove any internal APIs that allow

-TTL: -1or infinite expiration.
+TTL: -1or unbounded expiration.
 Hardcode maximum TTL caps at the infrastructure level.

 Testing TTL Behavior & Edge Cases